Does San Diego Miramar College offer any Flight Training?

 Yes, Miramar College offers AVIA 211 Flight Instructor Ground School.
 This course provides an introduction to methods of flight instruction by integrating learning theory with an in depth study of aeronautical science and includes a flight simulator lab in which students practice flight instruction techniques.
 Course topics include creating an optimum adult learning environment, and teaching the principles of flight, airplane systems and performance, Federal Aviation Regulations, aeromedical factors, weather and navigation.
 This course, combined with AVIA 133 (Human Factors in Aviation), fulfills all requirements for the FAA Fundamentals of Instruction (FOI), Flight Instructor (CFI) and/or Ground Instructor (AGI) Pilot Knowledge Tests.

-What is a Certificate of Achievement and how do I get one?
+What is a Certificate of Achievement?

 For those students who may already possess advanced degrees but are interested in adding an aviation specialty to their resume, the "Certificate of Achievement" focuses exclusively on aviation courses and can usually be completed in one year.